Investment Company Governance

 - If asset coverage falls below 300% for open-end bank borrowings, the fund must reduce borrowings within three days to restore coverage.

-Section 22(c) authorizes the SEC to regulate how fund shares are priced.
-Rule 22c-1 implements that authority.
+The ICA grants the SEC authority to regulate how fund shares are priced.
+The forward-pricing rule implements that authority.

 - Redeemable-security transactions (purchases and redemptions) must be executed at the next-computed Net Asset Value (NAV) after receipt of the order: forward pricing